Luca-Umekubo/Product-Design/README.md

 - firechain:
   - any hit from your team causes a mini-explosion that can damage anyone in a small radius around the hit player for 30 seconds.

+## arena events

+- certain environmental events will trigger after some amount of time at random to make the later game more interesting
+- events will be announced with a countdown 5 seconds before they occur so players can prepare
+- zero g: gravity will be turned off temporarily, causing players to just freely bounce around in the arena
+- trampoline: the arena turns bouncy
+- watch your step: parts of the floor get outlined in red before temporarily disappearing shortly after, making it possible for players to fall through.

 ## Concept images:

 ### Arena: